-Government and other contributions are recognized as revenue in the period the transfer is authorized, and all eligibility criteria have been met, except when the transfer includes stipulations which have not yet been met.

-Government and other contributions with stipulations are initially deferred and recognized as revenue when the related stipulations are met.
+Government funding and other contributions are recognized as revenue in the period the transfer is authorized, and all eligibility criteria have been met, except when the transfer includes stipulations which have not yet been met.
+Government funding and other contributions with stipulations are initially deferred and recognized as revenue as the related stipulations are met.